microsoft/playwright/docs/src/test-components-storybook-js.md

 - Upon the `mount` call within the test, Playwright navigates to corresponing story.
 - Events are marshalled back to the Node.js environment to allow verification.

+Additionally, it adds some config options you can use in your `playwright-sb.config.{ts,js}`.

+Finally, under the hood, each test re-uses the `context` and `page` fixture as a speed optimization for Component Testing.
+It resets them in between each test so it should be functionally equivalent to `@playwright/test`'s guarantee that you get a new, isolated `context` and `page` fixture per-test.

 ## Known issues and limitations

 ### Q) What's the difference between `@storybook/playwright-ct` and `@playwright/experimental-ct-{react,svelte,vue,solid}`?

-Playwright CT is Playwright's recommended way to test components in isolation.
+Playwright Experimental CT is Playwright's experimental way to test components in isolation.
 Here is the same example from above, written for React:

 ```ts
 // Button.spec.ts